sniperem/namebase/README.md

-Namebase Exchange Api for Python
+Namebase Exchange Api client in Go
 ==

 Go client for interacting with Namebase Exchange API.